Extracting the scaling dimension of quantum Hall quasiparticles from current correlations: Background on quantum Hall edge theory

 \section{Background on quantum Hall edge theory}

 In this section we remind the reader some well-known theoretical results which apply to all existing quantum Hall edge models (integer and fractional, Abelian and non-Abelian, fully chiral or featuring counterpropagating modes).
 We only focus here on the aspects relevant for the present work, in particular, the role of the scaling dimension in describing the edge properties.
 For a more comprehensive summary of the theory in the notation that is close to the notation used in the present paper, see Ref.~\citep[Sec.
 III]{LBFS_MachZehnder} or Ref.~\citep[Sec.
 IV]{ShtaSniChe_2014}.
-In particular, these references explain in detail the relation between the standard $K$-matrix-based notation for Abelian theories~\citep{WenReview} and the present notation.
+Among other details, these references explain the relation between the standard $K$-matrix-based notation for Abelian theories~\citep{WenReview} and the present notation.